 Just because school is out doesn’t mean kids should go without nutritious daytime meals.

 Find a Summer Meal Site In Your Neighborhood:

 The USDA Summer Food Program operates at dozens of locations in the area and can help feed children and teens 18 and younger from June 8– August 21.
 Most sites are open every day and will provide children with 1 or 2 meals (breakfast, lunch, snack, or dinner).

-From June 15 to August 21, GrubUp Pittsburgh provides summer meals and activities at over 125 sites and food truck locations to all children up to 18 years old as well as individuals with mental disabilities up to 21 years of age.
+From mid-June to August 18th, GrubUp Pittsburgh provides summer meals and activities at dozens of sites and food truck locations to all children up to age 18 as well as individuals with mental disabilities up to age 21.

-From September 21 to June 15, GrubUp will provide afterschool meals at ten Citiparks Recreation Centers.
+From mid-September to mid-June, GrubUp also provides afterschool meals at certain Citiparks Recreation Centers.